ernestwisniewski/aonw/docs/game-design/world-wonders.md

 Normal completion resolves in the core turn pipeline after city production and before research processing.
-Rush completion uses the same claim/refund semantics from the app reducer and `PersistentCityProductionResolver`.
+Rush completion uses the same claim/refund semantics through `DomainCityProductionResolver` and `RushProductionCommandResolver`; both turn processing and rush completion delegate the final race, refund, and effect resolution to `WonderCompletionResolver`.

 If multiple players complete the same wonder in the same turn, the first player in the established processing order wins.
 After a claim, every losing queue for